Gadget Guiders

 As an Amazon Associate, GadgetGuiders earns from qualifying purchases at no extra cost to you.

-1. Unplug the TV from power
+1. Unplug the TV from the wall.

 FAQ